ShaneOG2/machstat-assessment/README.md

 - `3-Parameters.ipynb`
 - `4-Machine Learning.ipynb`

+The `Regular Tasks` folder also contains a `content` and `examples` folder.
+This holds images and data used in the Jupyter Notebooks.

 The `Machine Learning Project Notebook.ipynb` is a Jupyter Notebook contains the my work exploring the <a href="https://keras.io/examples/timeseries/timeseries_anomaly_detection/" target="_blank">Keras: Time series anomaly detection using an Autoencoder</a> blog post.

 # Intructions to Reader